This post was first published in 2017 but has been updated in 2019 with the most recent information about things to do in Santiago, Chile

 Although it’s one of South America’s most metropolitan capitals, Santiago is also perhaps one of the most misunderstood.
-On first inspection, this smoggy city of high-rise buildings, thick traffic and crowded public transport can seem less than inspiring, but those who get beneath the surface of this concrete jungle – or out to the peaks of the snow-dusted Andes Mountains that preside over Santiago – are richly rewarded.
+On first inspection, this smoggy city of high-rise buildings, thick traffic, and crowded public transport can seem less than inspiring to anyone wondering what to do in Santiago, Chile, but those who get beneath the surface of this concrete jungle – or out to the peaks of the snow-dusted Andes Mountains that preside over Santiago – are richly rewarded.

 Best time to visit Santiago

 Santiago is alive throughout the year and the best time to visit the city really depends on your interests.
-The summer, particularly the sweltering months of December through February where temperatures can hit 34˚C, are when most tourists pass through, many on their way to Patagonia in the south or the spellbinding Atacama Desert in the far north.
+The summer, particularly the sweltering months of December through February where temperatures can hit 34˚C (93˚F), are when most tourists pass through, many on their way to Patagonia in the south or the spellbinding Atacama Desert in the far north.

 The bonus of visiting during these months it that a lot of the locals or santiaguinos are out of town enjoying the beaches of Viña del Mar or the lakes around Puerto Varas, so the capital adopts a more relaxed personality.
 What’s more, the city’s trademark winter smog has cleared, meaning you can see the craggy peaks of the Andes in the west.

 But summer isn’t the only time to visit Santiago.
-Thanks to the ski resort on its doorstep, June through September are for driving one and a half hours into the mountains and hitting the slopes.
-Day time temperatures usually hover between 12-15˚C and it’s not unusual for the snow at the top to be bathed in sunshine.
+If you’re looking for things to do in Santiago, Chile in the winter, the ski resort on its doorstep is always a good option.
+June through September are for driving one and a half hours into the mountains and hitting the slopes.
+Day time temperatures usually hover between 12-15˚C (53-59˚F) and it’s not unusual for the snow at the top to be bathed in sunshine.

 Although Santiago might not have the colonial architecture of other Latin American capitals, the Plaza de Armas at the very heart of the city is still a worthwhile place to start.
 As one of the main hives of activity in the city, this square is an excellent place to while away an hour, sat in the shade watching the world go by or the old men who gather here to plan chess on sunny afternoons.